Research Computing Services and the Shared Computing Cluster

 Massachusetts Green High-Performance Computing Center (MGHPCC)

-Boston University is a founding member of the Massachusetts Green High-Performance Computing Center (MGHPCC), a collaboration of universities, industry, and the Massachusetts state government.
-The group built and operates a research data center in Holyoke, Massachusetts to take advantage of the abundant source of clean renewable energy from Holyoke Gas & Electric’s hydroelectric power plant on the Connecticut River.
-MGHPCC partners include university consortium members Boston University, Harvard University, Massachusetts Institute of Technology, Northeastern University, and the University of Massachusetts; industry partners Cisco and Dell EMC; and the Commonwealth of Massachusetts.
+Boston University is a founding member of the Massachusetts Green High-Performance Computing Center (MGHPCC), a collaboration of universities, industry, and the Commonwealth of Massachusetts.
+The consortium built and operates a world-class, LEED Platinum certified, high-performance computing center to support the expansion of university research computing and collaboration.
+MGHPCC consortium members include Boston University, Harvard University, Massachusetts Institute of Technology, Northeastern University, the University of Massachusetts, and Yale University; industry partners include Cisco and Dell EMC; and the Commonwealth of Massachusetts.

-The MGHPCC is designed to support the growing scientific and engineering computing needs at five of the most research-intensive universities in Massachusetts – Boston University, Harvard University, Massachusetts Institute of Technology, Northeastern University, and the University of Massachusetts.
+The MGHPCC is designed to support the growing scientific and engineering computing needs at six of the most research-intensive universities in Massachusetts – Boston University, Harvard University, Massachusetts Institute of Technology, Northeastern University, the University of Massachusetts, and Yale University.
 The computing infrastructure in the MGHPCC facility includes 33,000 square feet of computer room space optimized for high performance computing systems, a 19MW power feed, and a high efficiency cooling plant that can support up to 10MW of computing load.
 The on-site substation includes provisions for expansion to 30MW and the MGHPCC owns an 8.6 acre site, leaving substantial space for the addition of new floor space.
 The communication infrastructure includes a dark fiber loop that passes through Boston and New York City and connects to the NoX, the regional education and research network aggregation point.
-Boston University is connected to the MGHPCC through two pair of 10 GigE connections, providing an aggregate capacity of 40 Gb/s, from its campus to its resources located in the Holyoke facility.
+Boston University is connected to the MGHPCC through two pairs of 10 GigE connections, providing an aggregate capacity of 40 Gb/s, from its campus to its resources located in the Holyoke facility.